BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Discussion

 A distinguishing characteristic of our framework is its parameter-efficient adaptation strategy.
 Across classification and regression tasks, only approximately 0.6\% of total model parameters are updated during downstream training, while over 99\% of the pretrained encoder remains frozen.
 For dense segmentation, the backbone likewise remains frozen (77.4\% of total parameters), with only the task-specific decoder and adapter modules (22.6\%) optimized.
 This design aligns with the intended philosophy of foundation models~\cite{bommasani2021opportunities}, wherein a pretrained representation functions as a stable, reusable backbone rather than being re-specialized per task.
 From a clinical deployment perspective, parameter-efficient adaptation reduces computational demands, shortens fine-tuning time, and mitigates representation drift when transferring to new institutions or limited-label cohorts.
 While several prior brain MRI foundation approaches, including BrainIAC~\cite{tak2026generalizable}, adopt full-network fine-tuning, our results indicate that a well-structured brain-specific representation can support both linear probing and dense prediction with minimal task-specific modification.
-To directly quantify this trade-off, we compared frozen-backbone and full fine-tuning adaptation of BrainDINO on three representative tasks spanning distinct supervision types and parameter budgets: ADNI classification, brain age regression, and BraTS2021 segmentation (Supplementary Table~6).
-Under limited supervision (10\% labeled data), the frozen encoder matches or exceeds full fine-tuning on all three tasks while updating fewer than 1\% of parameters for classification and regression, and 22.6\% for segmentation, demonstrating that representation quality, rather than end-to-end gradient flow, is the primary driver of performance in data-scarce regimes.
-Under full supervision, fine-tuning yields meaningful gains only for continuous regression (brain age MAE: 3.29 vs.\ 5.54 years), whereas classification and dense segmentation remain competitive or favor the frozen protocol, consistent with the view that aggressive encoder updates can disrupt fine-grained patch-level features learned during pretraining.
+To directly quantify this trade-off, we compared frozen-backbone and full fine-tuning adaptation on three representative tasks spanning distinct supervision types and parameter budgets (Supplementary Table~6).
+The two strategies yielded comparable performance across the majority of conditions, with the frozen encoder remaining competitive or superior under limited supervision and matching full fine-tuning on dense segmentation even at full data availability.
+These results indicate that representation quality, rather than end-to-end gradient flow, is the primary driver of downstream performance, and support frozen-backbone adaptation as a default and practically viable strategy for clinical deployment.

 Beyond parameter efficiency, BrainDINO demonstrates consistent data efficiency across diverse downstream tasks.
 Performance advantages persist even under extremely limited supervision (e.g., 10\% and 20\% labeled data), with relative gains particularly evident in clinically challenging, data-scarce settings.
 Improvements span linear classification, regression, and dense segmentation, indicating that the pretrained representation retains sufficient structural information to support task adaptation in low-data regimes, which is a practical advantage frequently needed in clinical neuroimaging.
 This behavior is further supported by representation-level analyses.
 Non-parametric kNN probing on frozen features indicates stronger empirical class separability prior to any task-specific adaptation, while reference-based similarity maps and layer-wise CKA reveal that the learned representation is both spatially structured and hierarchically organized.